BenMatheja/matheja.me/_posts/2020-03-14-my-todoist-integration.md

 ### Zapier
 [Zapier](https://zapier.com/apps/todoist/integrations) featured a lot of integrations out of the box.
 But it wasn't an option as the free plan featured a 15 minute update time.

 I wasn't able to find out, if the update time will exactly be 15 minutes.
 So waiting 15 minutes until the event has been processed by [Zapier](https://zapier.com/apps/todoist/integrations) seemed like a show stopper.
 In fact the event entering the office had to be computed in near real-time to produce accurate results.

 ### IFTT
-I looked on [IFTT](https://ifttt.com/todoist) and it immediately looked promising.
+I looked on [IFTT](https://ifttt.com/todoist) and it immediately seemed promising.
 The platform has been build on "if XY happened in Todoist, then do YZ".

 I looked through available integrations but the use case I was longing for was missing.
 Back in the days the pricing has been different, so a premium plan was necessary to have the integration running.
 Every time someone asks you to pay something, you get creative in how to avoid those costs.

 ### Run your Own